 From the age of 8, after visiting the farm and learning that meat on our plates came from some of these cute furry animals, I refused to eat meat (much to the annoyance of my parents).
 I was that child that point blank would no longer consume anything meat related.
 The substitute for meat whilst growing up was mostly soya based meat-like products.
 I was also lactose intolerant and suffered from migraines, upset stomach and hives after eating cheese or having milk.
 The alternative most of these products were soya milks and yoghurts.
-Thankfully I have never been a lover of cheese so am never tempted to divulge unlike some of us.
+Cheese and dairy became a source of pain for me so it was something I happily did not consume however for many of us cheese etc can be highly addictive .
 As I grew up throughout my teens, my eating was not great nor was my knowledge of my nutrition.
 Reflecting on my past, I would class myself as a ‘bad vegetarian/vegan’ as most of my diet was some form of bread, cereal (I loved dry cereal!), pasta and vegetables.
 I had no understanding of how to fuel my body.
 By the time I was 16, I was anaemic so occasionally took iron tablets to help with my fatigue and I also suffered with erratic and extremely heavy periods.
 The anaemia was blamed on my lack of meat proteins and I was also put on the contraceptive pill to regulate my periods.
 At the age of 26, after a lot of convincing I began to eat white meats and fish.
 By the age of 28 I was diagnosed with Polycystic Ovarian Syndrome (PCOS) and at 30 I was severely anaemic despite eating now white and red meat.

-After extensive research on PCOS (please refer to my other blogs for more info) I no longer touched any form of SOYA based products due to their detrimental side effects on the human body including cancerous affects and a huge correlation to PCOS.
+After extensive research on PCOS (please refer to my other blogs for more info) I stepped away from most SOYA based products due to their detrimental side effects on the human body including cancerous affects and a huge correlation to PCOS.
 Soy is used in tofu, soy milk and various dairy and meat substitutes.
-It is also used in fermented foods like miso, natto and tempeh, which are commonly consumed in some Asian countries.
+It is also used in fermented foods so like Miso, tempeh.
 Soy has been linked to causing breast cancer in women, thyroid enlargement, infertility in men and women and also causing early onset of puberty in infants.
+Soy products are genuinely quite processed so if I have them, I tend to opt for organic and keep them in meals at a minimum.

 Supermarket meat is produced in mass production.
 These animals have been reared for their flesh for humans to consume.
 Females are repeatedly impregnated and babies are torn away from their mothers, kept in disgusting and over crowded conditions.
 They are then fed a mixture of toxins, chemicals, drugs and injected with hormones to accelerate their growth but these cause a number of health problems on the animals….leading to increasing cases of illnesses and diseases in meat eaters!
 Alongside all of this, the animals’ stress levels from the conditions and fear that they endure are through the roof causing changes of behaviours and diseases in the animals such depression, anxiety, heart conditions and cancers.
 Consuming meats from animals that are packed full of stress hormones and illnesses can affect the human body’s ability to produce and release our our own hormones which can lead to hormonal and developmental problems including mental illnesses, depression, impotence and many many more.